 Please bring your own mobility aid.
 If you or your guest requires a wheelchair, scooter, or any assistive device to travel any distance, you must bring it with you.
 All devices are permitted in the stadium, but are not able to be stored at the stadium, and are not supplied by the university.
 Please be aware that there will be a decent amount of on-site travel required to move from campus parking to your seat in Camp Randall stadium.

 We reserve Lot 17 near Camp Randall for Accessible Parking.
 Requests for Lot 17 passes will be processed, and will be mailed out.
-If your party needs to request an accessible parking pass, please fill out the form below, and we will mail you a permit.
+If your party needs to request an accessible parking pass, we will be posting the intake form in February 2024.
 Please note that in addition to the special event accessible parking pass, you will need a DOT-issued ADA parking pass to enter Lot 17.

 On the day of Commencement, Monroe Street, near Gate 1 of Camp Randall, will be used as a drop-off and loading zone (no parking) for guests with limited mobility and accessibility needs.

 In addition, a complimentary shuttle will be available on the day of Commencement to transport participants and guests around campus to Camp Randall Stadium.
 Shuttle stops are stationed at various Madison Metro Bus Stops throughout campus, indicated by signs.
 At each respective stop, a shuttle should come every 10-15 minutes.
 A couple of these shuttles are wheelchair accessible to accommodate guests with accessibility needs.